glennsarti/neo4j-community-chocolatey/README.md

 ## What is this?
 This project is a Chocolatey package to install Neo4j Community Edition onto a Windows based computer.

-The chocolate package can be found at *insert link here*
+The chocolate package can be found at https://chocolatey.org/packages/neo4jcommunity

 https://chocolatey.org